Table of Contents

 What is Lasik Surgery?

 It is a form of surgery that treats Myopia, Hyperopia, Foresightedness, and Astigmatism in patients.
 Ophthalmologists perform this surgery with the help of a laser to give the cornea the correct shape to improve vision.
 But patients with a thin cornea or extreme myopia can not undergo Lasik surgery.
 To show the reliability of the Lasik surgery, National Institute for Health and Clinical Excellence (NICE) collected the data in 2006 to support its safety.
-According to NICE, laser surgery is safe and beneficial for the correction of refractive problems.
+According to NICE, lasik surgery is safe and beneficial for the correction of refractive problems.

 There are also certain risks associated with LASIK surgery, like: